 Throughout his career, Matthew has helped leading international organizations to create world-class art exhibitions, programming, and editorial content (both online and off).
 He joined Artful in Fall 2019 due to his passion for art travel and belief in the value of sharing unique, intimate, and sophisticated experiences of contemporary art with a wider public.

-Matthew has traveled around the world to see contemporary art; among his favorite experiences thus far are documenta in Kassel, Germany, Art Basel Hong Kong, and a cross-country U.S. road trip to visit major museums and iconic collections across the fifty states.
+Matthew has traveled around the world to see contemporary art; among his favorite experiences thus far are documenta in Kassel, Germany, Art Basel in Hong Kong, and a cross-country U.S. road trip to visit major museums and iconic collections across the fifty states.